 This is what I’m referring to:

-One of the symptoms of clinical depression is a loss of interest.
+One symptom of clinical depression is a loss of interest.
 How does a person pick up a hobby when they don’t care about anything?
-A person suffering from clinical depression often doesn’t get pleasure from things.
+A person suffering from a bout of depression rarely gets pleasure from things.
 You can’t make clinical depression go away by swinging a kettlebell.
 You can’t make clinical depression go away by struggling more.

 Suicide is not killing yourself or causing harm to yourself.
 It’s making yourself cease to exist.